k9ordon/mongoenvoltorio/README.md

 mongoenvoltorio
 ===============

-mongo wrapper class for php
+mongo wrapper class for php (work in progress) extracted from one of my recent projects